 A magnifying mirror is your worst enemy when you have oily skin and clogged pores.
 Clogged pores can appear on your face and stay for months.
 Why are they so hard to get rid of?

 Many products formulated and marketing to reduce these stuffed up pores contain harsh ingredients that actually aren't very good for your skin.
-But you can get rid of them using all natural ingredients!
+But you can get rid of them using all natural ingredients and products geared towards improving your skin like natural face masks for blackheads!

 What Are Clogged Pores?